csc301-2024-s/13-Engineers-Without-Borders/deliverables/D1/planning.md

 For D1 we only had time to meet with our partner once.
 In this meeting we discussed the MVP and expectations for the game.
 Our tentative regular meeting schedule will be wednesday afternoons around the same time biweekly.
 These will be online.

 #### Q9: How will you organize your team?

-List/describe the artifacts you will produce in order to organize your team.

- * Artifacts can be To-Do lists, Task boards, schedule(s), meeting minutes, etc.
- * We want to understand:
-   * How do you keep track of what needs to get done?
-(You must grant your TA and partner access to systems you use to manage work)
-   * **How do you prioritize tasks?**
-   * How do tasks get assigned to team members?
-   * How do you determine the status of work from inception to completion?

 We communicate via our Discord server.
-We are thinking of making a Trello board to prioritize and assign tasks.
+We will make a Trello board to prioritize and assign tasks, and yes we will give our TA and partner access to it once we make it.

+Tasks get assigned based on their role in question 7.
+So GUI-based tasks go to the frontend programmers, for example.
+The status of work depends on if the work satisfies the requirements, or far away it is from satisfying them.

 #### Q10: What are the rules regarding how your team works?
 **Communications:**
 We are all using a Discord server, we expect everyone to talk in it at least once a day to report on their progress.
 We have a general channel and a documents channel.